briansimiyuj/doctor-appointment-app/README.md

     c. `medications` - an array of medications and initialize it with data from localStorage
     d. `surgeries` - an array of surgeries and initialize it with data from localStorage

+  16. Create a functions to update the medical history:
+    a.
+Create `addMedicalCondition` function which takes a new medical condition as a parameter
+      i.
+Create a new medical condition array with the new medical condition and the existing medical conditions ii.
+Update the `medicalConditions` state with the new medical condition array iii.
+Save the updated medical conditions to localStorage using the patient ID as part of the key

+    b.
+Create `removeMedicalCondition` function which takes a medical condition index as a parameter
+      i.
+Create a new medical condition array with the existing medical conditions excluding the medical condition at the given index ii.
+Update the `medicalConditions` state with the new medical condition array iii.
+Save the updated medical conditions to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.